-(9listed as apology?)
+(listed as apology)

 Special meeting

 President after consultation with some board members called a special meeting to allow for discussion on the Standing up program and approve some expenditure and other items, as Covid and lock downs etc. had prevented the board from meeting in June and asked that the normal agenda items and minutes from the previous meeting of the 3 May 2021 be held over till the 20 July 2021 meeting, to allow time for discussion on those items.